ArchNinjas/road-warrior/README.md

 Road Warrior is meticulously designed to simplify the user experience for booking, itinerary planning, and on road support, all within a single, user-friendly interface on web & mobile.
 Whether you're pursuing wanderlust, relaxation, or business trip, we've got your travel needs covered.

 ### Requirements
-Richest Cross Platform user interface- Mobile & web app for trip booking & trip management Synchronized Trips booke through the agencies
+Richest Cross Platform user interface- Mobile & web app for trip booking & trip management.<br>
+Synchronized Trips booke through the agencies.<br>
-15 mil users and 2 mil active users/week
+15 mil users and 2 mil active users/week.<br>
-Highly Avalable & Un Interrupted Service Avalability As a Startup, Start small and scale as needed
+Highly Avalable & Un Interrupted Service Avalability.<br>
+As a Startup, Start small and scale as needed.<br>

 Comprehensive Requirements are avalble at---